All Legislation

 HB294 (Employer Verification Amendments)

-HB294 will change current law regarding which private employers are required to use the E-Verify system to check the immigration status of its employees.
-Current law requires all private employers who employ over 150 people to do so, but HB294 will lower that number to 50 employees.
-The bill also cites criminal penalties for the use of fraudulent identification to obtain employment.
+HB294 would have changed the law regarding which private employers are required to use the federal E-Verify system to verify employees’ immigration status.
+Current law requires this of all private employers with over 150 employees, but HB294 would have lowered that threshold to 50 employees.
+The bill also created criminal penalties for using fraudulent identification to obtain employment.

 Position: Oppose